tillitis/tillitis-key1/doc/threat_model/threat_model.md

 ## Known weaknesses

-- All RAM is writable in bot firmware and app mode, even addresses marked executable.
+- All RAM is writable in both firmware and app mode, even addresses marked executable.

 - It's possible to change the configuration of the Lattice iCE40